Articles

 • This is not an academic, theoretical work.
 It is academically valid and correct.
 However, I am not in the least interested in the theoretical.

 Ok.
-Now what can you expect?
+Now, what you can expect.

 • Honesty: I will share a bit of my own struggles, doubts and questions as I have lived with the “big deal.”